 One said that he was visited “an angel” (Journal of Discourses 20 :107).
-Another says “by the ministration of angels” (13:334).
-Another says “God did not come down himself and call [Smith], but he sent Peter to do so … he sent Moroni” (6:29).
+Another says “by the ministration of angels” (J of D13:334).
+Another says “God did not come down himself and call [Smith], but he sent Peter to do so … he sent Moroni” (J of D 6:29).
 If this vision was true, why are there conflicting accounts?

 A Mormon work, Answers to Gospel Questions (5:85), declares that: “The divine law has always been that there should be at least two witnesses to every manifestation of vital importance.”
 Based on this standard, Smith’s first vision should be rejected since there were no eye witnesses to attest to it.
 If he actually saw a vision, then it wasn’t from God because his teachings contradict the Bible (Gal.
 1:8).

-2. He had a low view of the Bible:
+2. He had a low view of the Bible

-“From sundry revelations which had been received, it was apparent that many important points touching the salvation of man had been taken away from the Bible or lost before it was completed.”
-(Doctrines and Covenants, 70)
+“From sundry revelations which had been received, it was apparent that many important points touching the salvation of man had been taken away from the Bible or lost before it was completed” (Doctrines and Covenants, 70.)

-Joseph Smith, like all false prophets downgraded the Bible – “the perfect law that gives freedom,” that is able to make us wise “for salvation through faith in Christ” and “thoroughly equipped for every good work.”
-(Jas.
-1:25; 2Tim.
+Joseph Smith, like all false prophets downgraded the Bible – “the perfect law that gives freedom,” that is able to make us wise “for salvation through faith in Christ” and “thoroughly equipped for every good work” (James.
+1:25; 2 Tim.
 3:15, 17)

 For example, in 1835 he predicted that Jesus would return within 56 years and many living at the time “will not taste of death till Christ comes” (History of the Church 2:182:336).
 This claim was contradicts what Jesus said in Matthew 24:36.

-“Verily this is the word of the Lord … the city New Jerusalem shall be built by the gathering of saints … [the] temple shall be reared in this generation” (D and C 84: 4).
+He also prophesied that: “Verily this is the word of the Lord … the city New Jerusalem shall be built by the gathering of saints … [the] temple shall be reared in this generation” (D and C 84: 4).

-4. Mormon historians recorded that Joseph Smith was a polygamist who had between 28-54 wives.
-About 7 of his wives were girls under the age of 18 and about two were 14 years old!
-This disqualifies him from being true Christian leader who should be “the husband of ONE wife” (1Tim.
+Mormon historians recorded that Joseph Smith was a polygamist who had between 28-54 wives.
+About seven of his wives were girls under the age of 18 and about two were 14 years old!
+This disqualifies him from being true Christian leader who should be “the husband of one wife” (1 Tim.
 3:2).

 6. He taught heresies and blasphemies:

 “Come on! ye prosecutors! ye false swearers!
 All hell, boil over!
 Ye burning mountains, roll down your lava! for I will come out on the top at last.
 I have more to boast of than ever any man had.
 I am the only man that has ever been able to keep a whole church together since the days of Adam.
-A large majority of the whole have stood with me.
-Neither Paul, John, Peter nor Jesus ever did it.
-I boast that no man ever did such a work as I. The followers of Jesus ran away from Him, but the Latter Days Saints never ran away from me yet…” (History of The Church, B. H. Roberts edition, originally 1902, 6:408-9)
+A large majority of the whole have stood by me.
+Neither Paul, John, Peter, nor Jesus ever did it.
+I boast that no man ever did such a work as I. The followers of Jesus ran away from Him; but the Latter-day Saints never ran away from me yet” (History of The Church, B. H. Roberts edition, originally 1902, 6:408-9)

 On March 1826, Smith was arrested and charged to court for the occult practice of “glass looking” for a fee.
-He would with “a certain stone … determine where hidden treasure in the bowels of earth were…[and he could] tell in this manner where gold mines were at a distance underground…” (Frazer Magazine Feb.
-1873, 229)
+He would with “a certain stone … determine where hidden treasure in the bowels of earth were…[and he could] tell in this manner where gold mines were at a distance underground…” (Frazer Magazine February 1873, 229)

 This art is a form of divination, similar to crystal ball gazing.
 He later used these magic stones to “translate” the book of Mormon, and changed their names to Urim and Thummim.

 After Smith was killed, a small item was recovered from his pocket and identified as one of his prized possessions.
-In 1974, Dr Reed Durham of the Mormon Historical Association noted that this item was a Jupiter talisman (charm) which is invoked to bring its owner “riches, favor, and power, and love and peace” (Mormon Miscellanous 1:1:15).
+In 1974, Dr Reed Durham of the Mormon Historical Association noted that this item was a Jupiter talisman (charm) which is invoked to bring its owner “riches, favor, and power, and love and peace” (Mormon Miscellaneous 1:1:15).